 Potters of the Piedmont is proud to partner with Greensboro Urban Ministry's Feast of Caring and Mosaic-A Lifespan Studio.

-nity to meet some of the most accomplished regional potters in one accessible location.
+This festival offers the public an opportunity to meet some of the most accomplished regional potters in one accessible location.
 Ample parking is available.
 The event is free and open to the public.
-This event is sponsored by Earthworks